clean-code-craft/bosch-certified-clean-code-craftsman/Curriculum.md

-# Bosch Clean Coding Craftsmanship Learning Path
+# Clean Coding Craftsmanship Learning Path

 An initiative for professionalism in software development.
+Clean Code Craftsmanship (CCC) grow step by step in a system of grades.
+But what if someone is interested in Clean Code Development and does not yet know how to start?
+What if he or she is motivated but bureaucratic hurdles are in the way.
 > **Clean Code** is not about a platform, a technology or a coding paradigm.
-It's not about .NET, Java, C++ or even OOP.
+It's not about C ,.NET, Java, C++ or even OOP.
 It is all about the essence: Code as structured expression of functionality.
 Consider code as an unambiguous representation of consumer needs.
 Clean Code is about state-of-the-art **principles and best practices**.